 Leeds Trinity was invited to the network based on our leading HR strategies.
 We have been used as a case study for Employee Health and Wellbeing in recognition of our approach towards supporting physical and mental health in employment, wellbeing and resilience.

 We have also recently become a Chartered Mindful Employer, in partnership with Mindful Employer Leeds.
 The Charter is voluntary, and is not an accreditation, award or set of quality standards.
-Mindful Employer offers advice on good practice around mental health in the workplace – with mental health charity Mind leading the initiative.
+Mindful Employer offers advice on good practice around mental health in the workplace and their leading partner in Leeds is mental health charity Mind

 Working with Mindful Employer gives us access to timely and local support for staff during sickness absences, stress management workshops, wellbeing sessions and management training.

 Lelliott, P., Tulloch, S., Boardman, J., Harvey, S., & Henderson, H. (2008).
 Mental health and work.
 Available from: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/212266/hwwb-mental-health-and-work.pdf [Accessed 18/06/2019].

 ONS.
 (2014).
 Full Report: Sickness Absence on the Labour Market, February 2014.
 Available from: www.ons.gov.uk/ons/dcp171776_353899.pdf [Accessed 18/06/19].